Afhamhasan/Amazon-Clone/README.md

 ### How to Use

-- Simply clone the repository to your local machine and open the `index.html` file in a web browser to view the Amazon clone website.
+- Simply clone the repository to your local machine and open the `index.html` file in a web browser to view the Amazon clone website

 ### Technologies Used